FOLLOW US

 Applying for a visa

-You apply online to Ugandan Immigration, attaching the required documents and certificates including, in most cases, a yellow fever vaccination certificate.
 The immigration authorities will email you a letter of authorisation including a barcode.
-You print out the letter to present on arrival, where border officials will issue your visa.
+Print out the letter to show on arrival.
+Border officials will issue your visa.

-Alternatively you can take the letter to a Ugandan embassy and they will issue the visa.
+Alternatively, you can take the letter to a Ugandan embassy and they will issue the visa.

 Airport entry restrictions

-Vaccination requirements
+Vaccine requirements

 For full details about medical entry requirements and recommended vaccinations, see TravelHealthPro’s Uganda guide.